 Start your journey across Spain and Portugal by train with a full day in the seaside city of Barcelona.
 The Catalan capital’s 2000 years of history, impressive art and architecture, and inventive culinary scene have helped make it one of Europe’s most popular city break destinations – and it can feel like it when you’re walking down the bustling Las Ramblas.

 When you get hungry, stock up on local cheese and jamón at La Boqueria food market.
-And take the cable car to Montjuïc to watch the sun set over the city or toast the evening with a glass of cava at a beachside bar in Barceloneta.
+Then take the cable car to Montjuïc to watch the sun set over the city and toast the evening with a glass of cava at a beachside bar in the seafront neighbourhood of Barceloneta.

 Day 2: Barcelona > Valencia

 Next morning, take the 3.5-hour Torre Oro train journey south along the coast to Valencia, which departs from Barcelona Sants station at 08.30 and arrives into Valencia’s Estacion del Norte (north station) at 11.55.
 Spain’s third-largest city, Valencia hosts the famous Las Fallas festival each March to welcome spring in riotous style.

 Take a walk around the Ciutat Vella (old town) for some of Valencia’s most impressive historic buildings, including the Lonja de la Seda medieval silk market, Torres de Serrano city gates and Valencia Cathedral – where you’ll allegedly find the Holy Grail, and will definitely find impressive views over the city from the top of the Micalet belltower.

 Visit the futuristic City of Arts and Sciences – a complex of buildings, bridges and turquoise pools which looks like something from a sci-fi show.
 It’s actually a park built in the late 1990s to redevelop an old dry riverbed.
 Its unique buildings are home to the Oceanogràfic aquarium, a 3D cinema, science museum, opera house and sculpture garden.